 When you’re in high school, Emily Bronte’s 1847 novel may be a typical boring love story between the beautiful Catherine and the tall, dark and handsome Heathcliff.
 As an adult—perhaps as an adult who’s experienced your fair share of heartbreak—you realize that Wuthering Heights is not a simple love story; rather, it’s a story about what happens when love becomes manipulative, violent, psychotic, and even incestuous.
 Part Gothic tale, part psychologist thriller, Wuthering Heights is the complex and passionate love story you’ve been longing for.
 Here are the best book club books guaranteed to get everyone talking.

 If you read this book in high school, you know that Night is Elie Wiesel’s heartbreaking, semi-fictional story of how he survived Nazi concentration camps during the Holocaust.
 It’s a gripping read for teens, but as an adult, you’ll better appreciate Wiesel’s commitment to never be silent “whenever and wherever human beings endure suffering and humiliation,” as he remarked in his 1986 Nobel Peace Prize speech.
 With maturity, you’ll also better understand the book’s complex analyses of faith, family, race, and identity.
-Next, check out the books you really should have read by now.

 Disclosure: This post is brought to you by Reader’s Digest editors, who aim to highlight products and services you might find interesting.
 If you buy them, we may get a small share of revenue from our partners, such as Amazon Services LLC Associates Program.
 We frequently receive products free of charge from manufacturers to test.
 This does not drive our decision as to whether or not a product is featured or recommended.
 We welcome your feedback.
 Have something you think we should know about?
 Email us at [email protected]